-When considering home wheelchair ramps and specifying mobility access and wheelchair ramps, does the thought of trying to bridge a fragile UPVC threshold without breaking it fill you with fear and trepidation?
+When considering home wheelchair ramps and specifying mobility access and wheelchair ramps for doors, does the thought of trying to bridge a fragile UPVC threshold without breaking it fill you with fear and trepidation?
 If so, we are here to help!

 If you have a higher threshold or a series of steps up to a front door the Ultralight-Folding or Ultralight-Combi ramps can be an excellent solution for use with a standard wheelchair to bridge over the threshold.
 The hinge of the ramp sits inside the UPVC threshold so as not to damage it, and the two halves fold over the threshold to make a perfect bridge.